Nyagah-Tech/Delani-Studio/README.md

 Should an updated broswer engine.

-## Known Buweb-gs
+## Known Bugs
- Is to our know how that the above application is free from bugs.Your information is truely safe with us.
+ Is to our know how that the above web-application is free from bugs.Your information is truely safe with us.
 ## Technologies Used
 The language used to develop this application is the HTML,CSS,BOOTSTRAP,JAVASCRIPT and JQUERY which is a js library..
 ## Support and contact details